 - Hands-on crime lab analysis and crime scene field experience.

-- Rigorous study in biology, chemistry, math, physics and criminal justice.
+- Rigorous study in forensic science, biology, chemistry, math, physics and criminal justice.

 - Meaningful research and internships.